snaeem3/mcmaster-smart-lite/README.md

 ### Past
 - [x] Successfully extract data from a McMaster product page
 - [x] Create a basic search query from the McMaster product
+- [x] Develop the initial algorithm to select/rank the best matching product(s)
 - [x] Successfully query MSC results and return the search results back to the extension